Petroleum industry in China: Nationalist Era

 In the 1930s, gasoline replaced kerosene as China's most important petroleum product.
-China relied on imports through the global oil companies Standard Oil, Asiatic Petroleum Company, and Texaco.
+China relied on imports through the global oil companies Standard Oil (and its successor, Socony), Asiatic Petroleum Company, and Texaco.
 Imports were stored at China's treaty ports and delivered elsewhere by ship, mainly via the Yangzi river.

 In 1949, the Yumen Oil Field was the only domestic oil field able to support industrial production and it fell far short of China's oil needs.
 After the Nationalists' defeat in the Chinese Civil War, the oil field was transferred by the Republic of China's National Resources Commission (NRC) to the newly founded People's Republic of China.
 Most of the NRC's geologists and engineers remained in mainland China and worked for the PRC.

 Early PRC

-Ensuring adequate energy supply to sustain economic growth has been a core concern of the Chinese government since 1949.
+Ensuring an adequate energy supply to sustain economic growth has been a core concern of the Chinese government since 1949.

 China's first five-year plan emphasized industrial development, including nationwide geological prospecting and surveys to support that development.
 These prospecting efforts were led by the Ministry of Geology and the Ministry of the Petroleum Industry.
 On August 1, 1952, a division of the People's Liberation Army (PLA) was turned into China's first petroleum army and its eight thousand soldiers became the core workforce for petroleum exploration, construction, and drilling.

 Using primarily resources from the Yumen Oil Field and Tsinghua University, the Beijing Oil Institute was founded on October 1, 1953.

-In 1956 a rail link was built to Lanzhou; until then, the oil was transported out by truck.
+In 1956, a rail link was built to Lanzhou; until then, the oil was transported out by truck.
 A pipeline was constructed in 1957.
 The Yumen refinery was enlarged and modernized, and by the late 1960s it was reported that production from that area was "about two million tons".

-In 1959, large reserves were discovered in Songhua Jiang-Liao basin in northeast China and later several other giant oilfields were found.
+In 1959, large reserves were discovered in the Songhua Jiang-Liao basin in northeast China, and later several other giant oilfields were found.
 The most important is the Daqing oil field in Heilongjiang that has been the backbone of Chinese oil production for many decades.
 The Shengli Oil Field began production in 1968 and became the second largest oil field after Daqing.
 Many of China's other major oil deposits were also discovered during the 1950s and 1960s, and these early PRC prospecting efforts led to an independent oil industry by the time the 1960s ended.

 The first two years of the Cultural Revolution disrupted oil production and led to a major oil shortage in 1967.
 Daqing was one of the first places to have order restored by the military, when in March 1967, the PLA restored order there in March 1967 so that production could proceed.